 Section 9 - More information on welfare benefits regulations

-Last updated for the year April 2021-2022.
-With thanks to Judy Scott, independent consultant, for her continued expert guidance on the effects of welfare benefits regulations on payment for involvement.
-To the best of our knowledge, the information contained herein is accurate and reliable at the date of publication; however, we do not assume any liability for the accuracy and completeness of the above information.
+Last updated for the year 2023-24.
+With thanks to Judy Scott, independent consultant, for her expert guidance on the effects of welfare benefits regulations on payment for involvement.
+To the best of our knowledge, the information contained herein is accurate and reliable at the date of publication; however, we do not assume any liability for the accuracy and completeness of the below information.

 Welfare benefits regulations can be complicated.
-These updates offer guidance on some recent changes to the regulations that may affect people who are offered payment for public involvement in research while receiving welfare benefits.
+These updates offer guidance on some of the regulations that may affect people who are offered payment for public involvement in research while receiving welfare benefits.

-The NIHR Centre for Engagement and Dissemination strongly advises anyone who receives welfare benefits to seek expert, personalised advice before accepting payment for involvement.
+The NIHR strongly advises anyone who receives welfare benefits to seek expert, personalised advice before accepting payment for involvement.
 The Benefits Advice Service, provided by Bedford Citizens Advice Bureau, offers free and confidential advice that is specific to individuals’ circumstances and uses the latest regulations.